Aditya-Harikrish/COVID-Tracer/README.md

 2. numpy
 3. matplotlib

+## Instruction to use Makefile
+    1. Command:    make init    or    make
+            This command compiles all subfunctions and make their object file and  the final executable named CovidTracing
+    2. Command:    make common.o
+            This command compiles common.c and builds its object file common.o
+    3. Command:    make dijkstra.o
+            This command compiles dijkstra.c and builds its object file dijkstra.o
+    4. Command:    make list.o
+            This command compiles list.c and builds its object file list.o
+    5. Command:    make list1.o
+            This command compiles list1.c and builds its object file list1.o
+    6. Command:    make person_queries.o
+            This command compiles person_queries.c and builds its object file person_queries.o
+    7. Command:    make person.o
+            This command compiles person.c and builds its object file person.o
+    8. Command:    make station.o
+            This command compiles station.c and builds its object file station.o
+    9. Command:    make vector.o
+            This command compiles vector.c and builds its object file vector.o
+    10. Command:    make clean
+            This command removes all the object files and the final executable file.

 <!--2.
 A person, if declared a primary contact, will maintain the said status for 15 days from the time of contact with >